JoseCanova/JoseCanova/README.md

 the other side came with same problem.. who want to show what i want to see?

 me... but ... i guess im impersonating..

+It's not a problems it's a knowledge gained..

+We are programmers... we know that it's bytebuddy + schemacrawler + my hands...

+but how i said...
+"I never saw that"... then i read a concern ...

+that versions of database models are coming back... i realized why..

+but i never saw that. https://www.youtube.com/watch?v=JGwWNGJdvx8&list=RD7F8MJE91Py8&index=27